The-Wishlist-Co/docs/shopify/product.md

 ```

 ## Update an existing product
-Updates an already existing product.
+Updates an existing product.
 If the product does not exist, this method returns a ResourceNotFound error.

 Endpoint: ```/api/products```